zenodraft/zenodraft/README.md

 # make sure you have the access token available as the
 # environment variable ZENODO_ACCESS_TOKEN

-# create a new, draft deposition in a new collection:
+# create a new, draft deposition in a new concept:
-zenodraft deposition create in-new-collection
+zenodraft deposition create concept
 1234567

 # upload a local file, e.g. yourfile.zip